SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

 The [Core.AppScriptPart](https://github.com/SharePoint/PnP/tree/dev/Samples/Core.AppScriptPart) sample shows how to use add-in script parts to embed scripts running in a provider-hosted add-in on a SharePoint page.
 This sample shows how to modify the UI of a page on the host site by deploying an add-in script part and adding it to a SharePoint page from the webpart gallery.

-An add-in script part is like a web part in that you can add it to a SharePoint page from the web part gallery, but in this case the .webpart file embeds a JavaScript file that runs remotely in a provider-hosted add-in.
+An add-in script part is like a web part in that you can add it to a SharePoint page from the Web Part Gallery, but in this case the .webpart file embeds a JavaScript file that runs remotely in a provider-hosted add-in.
 The add-in script part runs inside a  `<div>` tag on the SharePoint page and therefore provides a more responsive design and experience than you get with add-in parts that run in IFrames.

-The start page includes a **Run Scenario** button that deploys the add-in script part to the web part gallery.
-The following code example constructs a **FileCreationInformationObject** instance that contains the contents of the .webpart file and then uploads the new file into the web part gallery.
+The start page includes a **Run Scenario** button that deploys the add-in script part to the Web Part Gallery.
+The following code example constructs a **FileCreationInformationObject** instance that contains the contents of the .webpart file and then uploads the new file into the Web Part Gallery.
 Note that you can also run this code automatically when the add-in part installs or as part of the site collection provisioning process.

 ```
 var spContext = SharePointContextProvider.Current.GetSharePointContext(Context);